DoctorMcKay/sentry-bot-documentation/src/settings.md

 ## Message Logging

-Sentry can log when users edit or delete their messages to your server logging channel.
+Sentry can log when members edit or delete their messages to your server logging channel.
 If you set this to anything except "Don't log edits or deletions", then Sentry will store the contents of all messages sent in all channels it can access.